Committed to Excellence

-COVID19 and the new normal: We continue to meet through ZOOM to plan and brainstorm, keeping all our members up-to-date on pertinent information.
+COVID19 and the new normal: We have been meeting through ZOOM.
+We plan and brainstorm, keeping all our members up-to-date on pertinent information.
 Check out "Latest News" to view the brochure we are sending to all new retirees going forward.
 Although we were not able to hold our luncheons this year, we held two Zoom meetings in January and June.
 We are hoping our next meeting will be a Fall luncheon and maybe Zoom as well!

 Seated left-right:: Carol Gardiner- Vote Cope & WTA Liaison; Mary Mayrick- former Recording Secretary; Marjorie Parente- Co-Vice President.
 Standing left-right:: Grace Bryant- Co-President & Legislative Representative; Camille Lupa- Scholarship; Dorie Ciulla- Co-President; Connie Champlin- Treasurer; Judy Bernstein- Newsletter & Directory; Diane Watson- Co-Vice President & Webmaster.
 Not pictured:: Cathy Handy- Corresponding Secretary, Donna Sabella- co-WTA liaison.

 WELCOME 2020 and 2021 RETIREES!

 Get to Know Us

 Below are bio submissions from five 2020 retirees.
 (See complete list of 2021 retirees on our 'Latest News' page)

 Hello to the Westbury Retirees,